Home Wanted: Plot

-As described in a film magazine, Madge Dow (Madge Evans), a little girl inmate of the Middleport Orphanage.
-She sees a light every night in the fine home of Major Amesworth (W.T.
-Carleton), across the way, and in her childish dreams imagines that she some day will be able to find her mother there.
-She has two very good friends, Spotty (Michael J. Hanlon), son of the orphanage gardener, and Letty Thompson (Anna Lehr), a pretty settlement worker.
-The latter is interested in Dick Washburn (Hugh Thompson), known as Dr. Dick, the latter is also an orphan, who does not know his real name and has been reared by a wealthy lawyer, Jonathan Eastern (Charles Sutton).
+As described in a film magazine, Madge Dow, a little girl inmate of the Middleport Orphanage.
+She sees a light every night in the fine home of Major Amesworth, across the way, and in her childish dreams imagines that she some day will be able to find her mother there.
+She has two very good friends, Spotty, son of the orphanage gardener, and Letty Thompson, a pretty settlement worker.
+The latter is interested in Dick Washburn, known as Dr. Dick, the latter is also an orphan, who does not know his real name and has been reared by a wealthy lawyer, Jonathan Eastern.

 Madge and Spotty flee from the orphanage one night, and went to visit Letty, who telephones the principal that she will keep them for a few days.
 Letty has a desire to help Madge find a home, and when she learns that the child has been attracted by Major Amesworth's place, she encourages the child to call on the major.

 The little girl contrives to follow the suggestion in an amusing manner, and takes the gout-ridden old fellow out for a ride in his wheel chair.
 A storm comes up and the major is soaked.
 Then Madge leaves him, and the wheel chair runs away with him.
 Dr. Dick finds the major and takes him to his own home for treatment which he eventually discovers that the major is his grandfather.

 Affairs come to a crisis after the major has been returned to his home.
 Madge succeeds in bringing a reconciliation between the major and Dr. Dick.
 The latter wins Letty in spite of her mother's former opposition to the match, and in this way.
 Madge comes info her happiness.